dedesite/psi_rng/c/README.md

     sudo apt-get install ddclient

-To the dynDNS provider question, respond : other
+To the dynDNS provider question, respond :

-Then put freedns.afraid.org as server adress
+    other

+For server adress put (it's not really important):

+    freedns.afraid.org

-Then for the protocol, respond : dyndns (we will change it later) Type your login, password eth0
+Then for the protocol, respond (we will change it later) :

+    dyndns

+Type your login, password

+For the interface enter :

+    eth0

 Add your subdomain name :

     psi.chickenkiller.org